jbirnick/jbirnick.github.io/content/posts/dedekind-domains/index.md

 It is the *$AKLB$-setup*.
 Start with a Dedekind domain $A$.
-We have it's field of fractions $K$.
+We have its field of fractions $K$.
 Take a finite extension $L/K$.
 Lastly, take the integral closure of $A$ in $L$ and call it $B$.
 This yields the commutative diagram on the right, where: